 It’s open every Sunday and offers you everything .. yup .. absolutely everything.
 Books, antiques, flamenco dresses, coins, bags, gas masks…whatever you can think of, you can find it in El Rastro.

 – Every Sunday and public holiday: 9:00 AM – 3:00 PM

 Mercado de San Miguel

 Mercado de San Miguel is a 100 years old covered market, situated right next to Plaza Mayor.
 It’s not your typical fruit and veggie market but more like a tapas market.
-While everything there is overpriced but a single visit and tasting should not be out of your list of things to do.
+While everything there is overpriced, a single visit and a few free tastings should not be ignored.

 Chapel of Obispo de Madrid

 The chapel was built in 1669 as an ark to hold San Isidro Labrado’s, the patron saint of Madrid, remains.
 Today it’s the only representative of the Isabelline Gothic architecture style once common throughout the city.

 The church is located on – Plaza de la Paja that translates to Square of the Straw.
 It’s called like that because of a bishop who used to live there (Don Gutierres Carvajal of Plasencia) and sell his surplus straw there.